17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

-- FYI: Acadia National Park charges a fee per vehicle or motorcycle.
-If you’re entering on foot, the fee is per person.
-This is a gorgeous trail to do year-round, including during the winter.
-Be sure to wear proper footwear for any changes in conditions.
-Remember that the trail is maintained, but can become more dangerous if the weather is inclement.
-Feel free to bring your furry friends during most of the year, but all dogs must be on a leash of at least 6 feet.
+- FYI: Remember that the trail is maintained but can become more dangerous in inclement weather.
+Feel free to bring your furry friends most of the year, but all dogs must be on a leash at least 6 feet long.
 The only time dogs are not permitted is between June 15 and September 8 each year.

 This trail offers access to one of Acadia National Park’s most notable natural features.
 Thunder Hole is a cave located at the same level as the waves crashing to the quintessential New England shore.
-When air escapes from the cave each time a wave hits, visitors can hear a booming sound.
-Start your journey at the Thunder Hole Information Center which is across the street from Thunder Hole.
+When air escapes from the cave with each wave, visitors hear a booming sound.
+Start your journey at the Thunder Hole Information Center, which is across the street from Thunder Hole.
 Spend some time here before heading along Ocean Path toward Sand Beach.
-Thunder Hole Trail follows the Park Loop Road and doesn’t have much shade, so be sure to come with something to protect yourself from the rays.
-While the starting point and destination on this 1.7- mile hike are the features here, the route also has plenty of wonderful vistas along the way.
-Plan on the entire round trip journey taking about 45 minutes to one hour.
+Thunder Hole Trail follows the Park Loop Road and offers little shade, so be sure to bring something to protect yourself from the sun.
+While the starting point and destination on this 1.7-mile hike are the features here, the route also offers plenty of wonderful vistas along the way.
+Plan on the entire round-trip journey taking about 45 minutes to one hour.

 5. Cadillac Summit Loop Trail